GoogleCloudPlatform/cloud-run-mesh/README.md

 The application works the same as Pods or VMs with Istio support: outgoing requests are intercepted then sent to Envoy where mTLS and policies are handled.

-For requests from Pods to CloudRun, the WorkloadGroup and other configs created by [TODO this sentence is incomplete]

 ## Debugging and troubleshooting

 For install, few useful commands: